Accla/graphulo/README.md

 1. `graphulo-${version}.jar`         Graphulo binaries, enough for client usage.
 Include this on the classpath of Java client applications that call Graphulo functions.
-2. `graphulo-${version}-alldeps.zip` Graphulo + all referenced binaries, for easy server installation.
+2. `graphulo-${version}-alldeps.jar` Graphulo + all referenced binaries, for easy server installation.
 Include this in the `lib/ext/` directory of Accumulo server installations in order to provide the Graphulo code and every class referenced by Graphulo, so that the Accumulo instance has everything it could possibly need to instantiate Graphulo code.